 In-stream relies on separate video material.
 Pre-roll, mid-roll (or interstitial), and post-roll are examples of in-stream video.
 The problem is there's limited inventory on video content that aligns with advertisers.
 It can't meet the current demand, creating a backlog.
 Companies have to create their own content or find something only "kind-of" relevant to their products.
 That adds up quick and it's not as effective.
+It's also a lot more disruptive and intrusive than in-stream.
 There are other issues as well.

 French Advertising giant, Havas, has pulled its ad spend from Google and You-Tube.
 They claim that Google has been “unable to provide specific reassurances, policy, and guarantees that their video or display content are classified either quickly enough or with the correct filters”.
 Major brands and government paired alongside "inappropriate" content.
 This includes white nationalists, hate preachers, and terrorist supporters.
 The Guardian has also withdrawn its online advertising from them.
 David Pemsel, the Guardians chief executive, wrote, “Given the dominance of Google, DoubleClick and YouTube in the digital economy, many brands feel that it is essential to place advertising on your platform.
 It is therefore, vital that Google, DoubleClick, and YouTube uphold the highest standards in terms of openness, transparency, and measures to avoid advertising fraud and misplacement in the future.
 It is very clear that this is not the case at the moment.”